jeceljr/SoftCoreCompare/README.md

 The Verilog file was copied from [the original repository](https://github.com/darklife/darkriscv.git) in the *rtl/* directory.

+The include in file *darkriscv.v* was commented out, as was the part after the "ifndef __YOSYS__" since that doesn't work when called from Python.

 ## Other Soft Cores

 Even with all variation possible with the RISC-V instruction set, there are